igoramadas/cloudflare-allowme/README.md

 ### Securing with HTTPS

 This service runs on HTTP only.
-You could use Cloudflare itself to have it running with HTTPS, or a self-hosted reverse proxy running next to the service instance: [nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), [caddy](https://caddyserver.com/), [traefik](https://traefik.io/).
+You should use Cloudflare itself to have it running with HTTPS, or a self-hosted reverse proxy running next to the service instance: [nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), [caddy](https://caddyserver.com/), [traefik](https://traefik.io/).

 If you decide to go with Caddy, have a look on [this other project](https://github.com/igoramadas/docker-caddy-cloudflare) of mine.

-If you decide to put the service behind Cloudflare, you can add a few extra security constraints using its firewall.
+By putting the service behind Cloudflare, you can add a few extra security constraints using its firewall.
 For instance, restricting access to the service only to specific User Agents.
+If you decide to go with your your own reverse proxy, you'll need to take care of possible IP spoofing via headers.

 ## Client configuration